myADLM/ADLM-2025-Data-Challenge/indigo/README.md

   - Docker Engine
   - docker-compose (Compose v1) or Docker Compose plugin (v2)

+If you must run on Windows, let me know (jmontgomery@indigobio.com) and I will create a startup script.

 Verify installation:
 ```bash
 docker --version
 docker-compose --version
 ```

+Ensure that Docker has a Memory Limit (≥ 12 GB).
+Set via Docker>Settings>Resources

 ### Start the application